 More than adequate free parking is available immediately outside the Club.
 There is also a very good pub that serves lunches well within easy walking distance.
 All these facilities enable members to spend happy and pleasant days at the Club and or pub socialising, building layouts and running trains.
 A really great way to spend a day.

 All members are encouraged to contribute their skills to the on-going tasks.
 This includes carpentry, low voltage electrical wiring, scenery and model building construction.
 Members are also encouraged to pass on their skills and knowledge to other club members both in connection with the club and members own layouts.
 We also arrange group visits to other exhibitions and any railway related events for members who are interested.

 WHAT FACILITIES DO WE HAVE?

 We have a large workshop and layout room in which Club layouts are built and run.
-The room also has running-in tracks for N/009 gauge, two for 00 gauge.
+The room also has a running-in track for N/009 gauge and two for 00 gauge.
 All of which are fully compatible for running both analogue and DCC stock.
 There is also sufficient room to temporarily assemble and set up Member’s own layouts as and when required for testing and practice sessions before exhibiting.
 We have a well equipped tea room with both micro-wave and fridge together with comfortable ex Bure Valley Railway carriage seating.
 The usual toilet facilities complete the description of our welcoming clubroom.

 WHAT ARE WE BUILDING?